 Careless Reef.
 Hurghada, Egypt

 We had an early morning to encompass a 3 dive day and return before sundown.
-There are not many things I will easily awake for at 4:30am, but the hopes of being the first set of bubbles in the water is one of them!
+There are not many things I will easily awake for at 4:30 am, but the hopes of being the first set of bubbles in the water are one of them!
 The marine ecosystem is just beginning to pulse with life.

 We chose to do our second dive at Careless Reef because we were still the only dive boat there, weather permitted and the extent of beauty that reef had to offer seemed endless.
 I dedicated this dive to the rich marine life which strives around the coral gardens and pinnacles.